lfinazzi/CAEN-DT5751-DAQ-VS/README.md

 IMPORTANT:

   1. For the code to run, you need to create a folder "data" in the source file directory.
-  2. For inndividual channel measurements (CH0 || CH1), both CH 0 and CH 1 need to be activated.
+  2. For individual channel measurements (CH0 || CH1), both CH 0 and CH 1 need to be activated.

 EVENT FORMAT: